Zikrayat - Visiting Artist Series

 Fri, September 16th, 2022

-The Williams College Department of Music presents Zikrayat.
+The Williams College Department of Music presents Zikrayat featuring dance by Sherine.
 This event is free and open to the public.
+Please wear your mask, and have proof of vaccination (or Williams ID) at hand.

 Inspired by the “golden age” of Egyptian musical cinema (the 1940’s-60’s), a period during which most of the major figures in music and dance in the Arab world worked in film, Zikrayat (meaning “memories” in Arabic) researches films from this period, searching for forgotten gems not performed since this era.
 Zikrayat’s repertory also includes traditional and standard numbers, as well as original compositions in the style of this period, classical as well as folkloric music.